 But drug tests aren’t perfect, and many of them can produce misleading results if the person administering the test isn’t aware of the detection window for opioid use.
-For example, hair and urine tests can detect opioids in the body for longer periods of time than blood or saliva tests.
+For example, hair and urine tests can detect opioids and opiates in the body for longer periods of time than blood or saliva tests.

 Urine tests are the most common types of drug tests, but several factors influence how long opioids are detectable in urine or other fluids.
 Those factors include:

 Frequency of use: Opioids are detectable in the bodies of chronic users for longer periods of time than in occasional users.

 Type of opioid: Methadone is detectable for longer periods of time than codeine.